bmeviauac01/datadriven/docs/en/seminar/mssql/index.md

       AND oi.StatusID = d.StatusID
     ```

-    Let us make sure we understand the `update ... from` syntax.
+    Let us make sure we understand the `UPDATE ...
+FROM` syntax.
 The behavior is as follows.
 We use this command when some of the changes we want to make during the update require data from another table.
-The syntax is based on the usual `update ... set...` format extended with a `from` part, which follows the same syntax as a `select from`, including the `join` to gather information from other tables.
-This allows us to use the joined records and their content in the `set` statement (that is, a value from a joined record can be on the right side of an assignment).
+The syntax is based on the usual `UPDATE ...
+SET ...` format extended with a `FROM` part, which follows the same syntax as a `SELECT FROM`, including the `JOIN` to gather information from other tables.
+This allows us to use the joined records and their content in the `SET` statement (that is, a value from a joined record can be on the right side of an assignment).

     **Testing**